 Advanced transportation technologies, while disruptive, offer both opportunities and challenges.
 These technologies have resulted in new travel modes such as micro-mobility and ride-hailing services and are soon expected to bring even more advanced options, such as Connected and Autonomous Vehicles (CAVs).

 Penetration of CAVs and other new mobility modes into North Carolina’s transportation landscape will be affected by NCDOT’s involvement and support, because of the agency’s extensive responsibilities in ensuring safe and effective transportation.
 With the Transportation Center of Excellence pilot, NCDOT is seeking to leverage multi-disciplinary skills and knowledge across multiple universities towards a long-term view and cutting-edge approaches in transportation research and implementation.
-The UNC Highway Safety Research Center (HSRC) proposes to lead a Center of Excellence for the Advanced Transportation Technologies (CEATT) pilot for the NCDOT which will help NCDOT achieve its goals.
+The UNC Highway Safety Research Center (HSRC) proposes to lead a Center of Excellence an Advanced Transportation Safety and Policy (TSAP) pilot for the NCDOT, helping NCDOT achieve its goals.

 For this proposal, UNC HSRC has assembled a strong consortium of partners encompassing diversity in disciplines and representation.
 The team includes UNC Charlotte, NC A&T University, NC Central University, Appalachian State University, and UNC Chapel Hill Department of City and Regional Planning.
 Together with our partners, UNC HSRC is dedicated to help NDCOT achieve their mission of Connecting people, products and places safely and efficiently with customer focus, accountability and environmental sensitivity to enhance the economy and vitality of North Carolina.
 The proposed partners are a multidisciplinary group of traffic safety research professionals, human factors experts, planners, public administrators, educators, computer scientists/systems engineers, and civil and electrical engineers who share a collaborative mindset.